 We tend to pack the compact and lightweight Patagonia R1 Air on almost every backcountry adventure, from deserts to high alpine environments.
 It is the go-to layer when temperatures are low, but energy output is high.
 It is not the warmest on the list, but it is ideal for technical activities.

-We recommend the R1 Air to those who want a single high-quality fleece they can use for pretty much any occasion—whether walking the dog through the neighborhood or hiking through a cold, misty afternoon on a fall backpacking trip.
-The R1 Air is also available as a full-zip hoodie (men’swomen’s).
+We recommend the R1 Air to those who want a single high-quality fleece they can use for pretty much any occasion—whether walking the dog through the neighborhood or hiking on a cold, misty fall afternoon on a backpacking trip.
+The R1 Air is also available as a full-zip hoodie (men’s / women’s).

 Cotopaxi Abrazo Fleece Half-Zip Jacket